being0/bol_kalah/README.md

 ### Create Game

+This endpoint creates a new Kalah game and returns its id and the board status.

 ```
 POST
 http://<host>:<port>/games
 ```

-This endpoint creates a new Kalah game.

 #### Response Body